beyersmann-lab/beyersmannlab/content/publication/cross-language-influences-on-morphological-processing-in-bilinguals/index.md

   - E. Beyersmann
 doi: ""
-publication: "In I. Elgort, A. Siyanova, & M. Brysbart (Eds.), *Cross-language Influences in Second Language Acquisition and Processing: Interdisciplinary Insights and Perspectives (Bilingual Processing and Acquisition)*.
+publication: "In I. Elgort, A. Siyanova, & M. Brysbart (Eds.), *Cross-language influences in second language acquisition and processing: Interdisciplinary insights and perspectives (bilingual processing and acquisition)* (pp.
+  230–261).
 John Benjamins"
 publication_short: ""
 abstract: Several decades of reading research in bilinguals have revealed evidence for cross-language influences on the visual recognition of simple